 233. JUDICIAL PRECEDENTS.
 Spring quarter; three hours; three credits.
+Hours to be arranged.

-Their nature; dicta; doctrine of stare decisis; constitutional and statutory construction; the law of the case; authority of precedents; decisions of courts; matters of local law and rules of property; validity and construction of state constitution and statutes; federal questions; and effect of reversal or overruling of previous decision.
+Their nature; dicta; doctrine of stare decisis; constitutional and statutory construction; the law of the case; authority of precedents; decisions of courts; matters of local law and rules of property; validity and construction of State constitution and statutes; Federal questions; and effect of reversal or overruling of previous decision.

 234. TESTAMENTARY LAW.
 Spring quarter; three hours; three credits.
+Hours to be arranged.